svallero/igwn-kube-lvalert/README.md

 Group all resources under the same namespace.

 ## 2 - mysql-volume.yaml and openfire-volume.yaml
 Create persistent volumes for Openfire and database.
-You might need to edit this file.
+You might need to edit these files.

 ## 3 - kustomization.yaml
 Insert your secrets here.
 The kustomization file is applied with: